Hjorthmedh/RGCmorphology/ms/intro.md

 such as silhouette widths [@Rousseeuw1987-xe] or similarity profile analysis [@Clarke2008-ex].

-The recent study by @Sumbul2014-vm was the first to use genetic type information to classify neurons after they had been grouped using unsupervised clustering techniques.
+The study by @Sumbul2014-vm was the first to use genetic type information to classify neurons after they had been grouped using unsupervised clustering techniques.
 However, the genetic information was used after the groups had been created to label the groups.
 By